 About moi

-Raphael Tennenbaum (a/k/a Ray, or Rafe, and there was a kid in summer recreation who called me Hershey Bar) was born in 1958 in Lynchburg, Virginia to Rabbi Lloyd (né Leybel) Tennenbaum (b.
+Raphael Tennenbaum (a/k/a Ray, or Rafe, and there was a kid in summer recreation who called me Hershey Bar) was born in Lynchburg, Virginia to Rabbi Lloyd (né Leybel) Tennenbaum (b.
 1925, Rochester, N.Y) and Silvia Anna-Maria Suzette Pfeiffer-Belli (b.
-1928 Frankfurt am Main, Germany -- and yes, that's her name).
+1928 Frankfurt am Main, Germany).
 He grew up in Huntington, New York, where his father led first a Conservative congregation and then a Reconstructionist one.
 The experience supplied Mom with material for her best-selling novel, "Rachel, the Rabbi's Wife."

 He made his mark as the first in golf to cover the uneasy relationship between golf and the environment with a column for Golf Illustrated in 1985.
 Later that year, his book-length investigation of professional wrestling, "Sleeper Hold," was hailed by wrestling fans and journalists as an impeccably-researched, vastly entertaining and truly inside look at the pro wrestling industry, "the best mainstream coverage of the era," in the words of one well-known wrestling writer.
 A 1987 Golf Illustrated story about emotions anticipated the focus on the mental aspects of competitive golf; his 1994 feature about caddies on the PGA Tour earned accolades from correspondents and television and radio broadcasters, while a Golf World guest column about team golf from later that year presaged the resurgence in match-play interest among golf fans.
 He honed in on the social changes wrought by the electronic age in a 1998 cover story for Yahoo!
 Internet Life titled "The Email Chronicles."
 His sports-related op-eds have placed Tiger Woods in the context of the post-Vietnam world of golf; anticipated the Supreme Court's ruling in the Casey Martin case, and deconstructed the psyche of then-Indiana University basketball coach Bob Knight.
 He's written engagingly about comedy -- about W.C.
 Fields and Woody Allen for Newsday and the Weekly Forward.
-In 2008, he rode his Moto Guzzi motorcycle from cross-county and wrote about the experience for Fairways And Greens.
+In 2008, he rode his Moto Guzzi motorcycle cross-country and wrote about the experience for Fairways And Greens.
+For two seasons starting in 2010, he worked as an MBA application essay consutant, helping business school candidates get into Stanford, Wharton, and MIT, among many others; he has also worked as a advertising copywriter on for KBSP and Ritta and Associates, and as a technical writer for numerous large and small businesses in the insurance, banking, and healthcare industries.

 Contact